mobxjs/mobx/docs/README.md

     <div>
         <div class="pic">😙</div>
         <div>
-            <h5>Straight forward</h5>
+            <h5>Straightforward</h5>
             <p>With MobX, you write minimalistic, boilerplate free code that captures your intent:
             Trying to update a record field?
 Use good old JavaScript assignment.
             Updating data in an asynchronous process?
 No special tools are required.
-            The reactivity system will detect all your changes and propagate those changes out to where they are being used.
+            The reactivity system will detect all your changes and propagate them out to where they are being used.
             </p>
         </div>
     </div>
     <div>
         <div class="pic">🚅</div>
         <div>
-            <h5>Effortless optimization</h5>
+            <h5>Effortless optimal rendering</h5>
             <p>
-                MobX tracks all updates and usages of your data at runtime in order to build a dependency tree that captures all relations between state and output.
+                MobX tracks all updates and usages of your data at runtime, building a dependency tree that captures all relations between state and output.
-                This makes sure that computations depending on your state, like React components, run only when strictly needed.
+                This guarantees that computations depending on your state, like React components, run only when strictly needed.
                 With MobX, there is no need to manually optimize components using error-prone and sub-optimal techniques like memoization and selectors.
             </p>
         </div>